 Motor windings are conductive wires wrapped around a magnetic core.
 They provide a path for current to flow to create a magnetic field to spin the rotor.
 Like any other part of the motor, the winding can fail.
-When motor windings fail, it is seldom the actual conductors fail, rather it is the polymer coating (insulation) surrounding the conductors that fail.
+When motor windings fail, it is seldom the actual conductors that fail, rather it is the polymer coating (insulation) surrounding the conductors that fails.
 The polymer material is organic in its chemical composition and is subject to change due to aging, carbonization, heat or other adverse conditions that cause a chemical composition of polymer material to change.
 These changes cannot be detected visually, or even with traditional electrical testing instruments like ohmmeters or megohmmeters.

 Sudden failure of any part of the engine will result in lost production, increased maintenance expenses, loss or damage to capital, and possibly, personal injury.
 Since most insulation faults occur over time, motor circuit analysis (MCA) technology provides the necessary measurements to identify these small changes that determine the state of the winding insulation system.
 Knowing how to check windings will allow your team to be proactive and take the right steps to prevent unwanted motor failure.